 - A chief academic officer

 The school district is divided into 17 articulation areas or feeder schools, each comprising one to two high schools and their feeder elementary and middle schools.
-Each articulation area is managed by one of four community superintendents.
-The community superintendent of each articulation area:
+Each articulation area is managed by an executive director of school effectiveness.
+The executive director and their staff:

 - Monitors and evaluates school effectiveness

 - Monitors student achievement and implementation of a consistent curriculum across all grade levels

 - Responds to parental concerns that cannot be resolved at the school level

 Board of Education